-However, no proper explanation of the Metaverse is available on the internet, and one of the reasons is that no one knows how big and inclusive the Metaverse will be once it is fully developed.
+However, no proper explanation for this is available on the internet, and one of the reasons is that no one knows how big and inclusive the Metaverse will be once it is fully developed.

 Metaverse is a concept that has existed for three decades, long ago Facebook was even born.
-There are many games, movies, and novels that are close to explaining the concept of Metaverse.
+There are many games, movies, and novels that are close to explaining the concept.

 This article aims to explain the Metaverse meaning in layman’s language.
-We will connect every existing technology and real-life examples that Metaverse could include.
+We will connect every existing technology and real-life examples that it could include.

 What is Metaverse Meaning?

-Metaverse is a shared virtual 3D world where anyone can connect and socialize with other people connected to the Metaverse.
-Metaverse could be described as a digital world that is built on the cloud where billions of people will connect through the integration of internet, VR, Blockchain, and other technologies.
+Metaverse is a shared virtual 3D world where anyone can connect and socialize with other people connected to the same.
+It could be described as a digital world that is built on the cloud where billions of people will connect through the integration of internet, VR, Blockchain, and other technologies.

 Imagine a world beyond our reality.
 You wear a head-mounted display gear on your eyes and leave the current world for a new virtual one, which has thousands and millions of interconnected people including your friends.
 You can talk with them, go to a movie or concert, climb a mountain, buy a house, play games, and more.

 Sounds like a GTA game, isn’t it?
-No, Metaverse is not a game, however, gaming could be a small part of Metaverse.
-Just like gaming, Metaverse is a digital world that you can enter and exit anytime you want.
+No, it is not a game, however, gaming could be a small part of this digital ecosystem.
+Just like gaming, it is a digital world that you can enter and exit anytime you want.
 The only difference is, Metaverse is not just for entertainment purposes, it has far more potential than that.

-This is just a very basic explanation of what Metaverse really could be.
+This is just a very basic explanation of what the digital ecosystem really could be.
 There are multiple other technologies that you need to understand like AR, VR, NFT, HoloLens, etc. to understand the true potential of Metaverse.

 Let’s look into why Metaverse is a “Big Deal” and see its true potential.